PolusAI/image-tools/clustering/k-means-clustering-plugin/README.md

 ## Inputs:

-### Input csv collection:
+### Input data:
-The input file that need to be clustered.
-The file should be in csv format.
-This is a required parameter for the plugin.
+The input tabular data that need to be clustered.
+This plugin supports vaex supported file formats
+1. csv
+2. hdf5
+3. arrow
+4. parquet
+5. feather

 ### Methods:
 Choose any one of the method mentioned to determine the k-value and cluster the data.